 Flexible rules of origin enable EPA West Africa countries to export products with inputs from other countries, especially in key sectors - agriculture, fisheries and textiles and clothing.
 For example, a textile product can enter the EU duty-free if at least one stage in its production – such as weaving or knitting – took place in an EPA country.

-Tolerances included in the Pacific EPA are more lenient than the usual ones.
+Tolerances included in the West Africa EPA are more lenient than the usual ones.
 They mount to 15% in ex-work price of the final product, instead of 10% foreseen in most of the EU's agreements.
 For textile and clothing, specific tolerances apply.

 - Bilateral cumulation with the EU

 - Diagonal and Full cumulation with OCTs and ACP countries, under certain conditions.

 - Cumulation with neighboring developing countries, under certain conditions.